nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 ### 1.3 Requirement: Logical Separation of Questions and Answers
 **User Story:** As an AI developer, I want training questions to be stored separately from answers so that I can ensure unbiased model training and independent validation of AI performance.

+#### Assumptions & Validation
+- **Assumption:** Separating questions and answers will reduce bias in model training.
+- **Validation Methods:**
+  - Inspect database structures to confirm separation.
+  - Verify that users can independently retrieve questions or answers.
+  - Compare model fairness before and after data separation.